Achieve 15% reduction in specific water use in water-stressed locations

 We practise sustainable forest management on our land because it ensures clean air and water, protects biodiversity, and defends against climate change, amongst many other critical benefits.

 We use forest certification to validate our forest management practices and those of our suppliers.
 With rigorous standards and third-party verification, these systems ensure that forests are well-managed and our use of woodfibre does not jeopardise the forest.

 Forests hold solutions for so many pressing global challenges.
 We need ambitious, collective action to reverse deforestation and forest degradation.
-In forests and with our fibre-based products, we are working to scale-up more nature-based solutions.
-Read more in our FAQ: Forests Matter.
+In forests and with our fibre-based products, we are working to scale up more nature-based solutions.
+Read more in our FAQs: Forests Matter.

 Forests grow on land that in many regions is increasingly under competition for use in farming, ranching and other land uses.
 By providing a dependable market for responsibly grown fibre, we encourage landowners to manage their forestland instead of selling it for development or other non-forest uses.
 This investment keeps forests healthy and continuously growing for generations to come.

 European forests grew by 58,390 square kilometres between 2005 and 2020 – that’s an area bigger than Switzerland.

 Deforestation in Canada is among the world’s lowest at 0.02% of its forested area.
 The key causes of deforestation in Canada are not forestry, but rather urbanisation, agriculture and energy developments.

 Forests expanded in the US from 746 million to 766 million acres (2.6%) between 1990 and 2015.
 This is equivalent to an average growth rate of 1,660 NFL fields per day.

 Rural uplift programmes